 At RSEC we encourage all of our riders to be members of the Nova Scotia Equestrian Federation.
 Becoming a member has many benefits; to name just a few, it provides you with fantastic insurance coverage and gives you access to the many educational seminars and programs including the Equine Canada Rider Level certification program, the P'tit Trot program, etc. So whether you are looking to compete, are a recreational trail rider or a horse owner in general, this membership will benefit you.

-In the upcoming season we plan on hosting several riding camps for both children and adults at all levels of riding.
+We host several riding camps for both children and adults at all levels of riding.
 The camps will be focused for those interested in learning more about horses, their proper care and management and improving both their horse handling and riding skills.
 Camps will run from 2 to 3 days and are for anyone ages 7 and up.
 Part of the learning experience besides the actual riding lessons (2 daily) will include the discipline of horse management – grooming, feeding, watering, cleaning and generally looking after the horse that they are assigned for the duration of the camp.
 Our camps are a lot of fun; they are very educational with tons of other fun activities.
 Please book in well in advance to secure a space.
-For more information please visit our Camps & Clinics page.
+For more information please visit our Camp page.